-As of April 1, 2023, FEMA has fully implemented the National Flood Insurance Program's (NFIP) pricing methodology called Risk Rating 2.0.
-The methodology leverages industry best practices and cutting-edge technology to enable FEMA to deliver rates that are actuarily sound, equitable, easier to understand and better reflect a property’s flood risk.
+As of April 1, 2023, FEMA has fully implemented the National Flood Insurance Program's (NFIP) pricing approach, Risk Rating 2.0.
+The approach leverages industry best practices and cutting-edge technology to enable FEMA to deliver rates that are actuarially sound, equitable, easier to understand and better reflect a property’s flood risk.

 FEMA continues to engage with Congress, its industry partners and state, local, tribal and territorial agencies to ensure a clear understanding of these changes that took place on the rating methodology and how it impacted policyholders.

 As of Oct.
 1, 2021, new policies were subject to NFIP’s pricing approach.